-That’s because lenders may look at the total credit you have available to you when they’re deciding whether to lend.
+That’s because lenders might look at the total credit you have available to you, and your total repayments, when they’re deciding whether to lend.

 If you miss any repayments, this will damage your credit rating.

-- Warranty insurance, to protect you against the cost of some repairs
+- warranty insurance, to protect you against the cost of some repairs

 Alternatives to in-store finance

-The best alternative to in-store finance (unless it’s 0% finance) is to purchase the goods with money you already have and you may be able to negotiate a discount for cash.
+The best alternative to in-store finance, unless it’s 0% finance, is to purchase the goods with money you already have - in some cases you might be able to negotiate a discount for cash.

-If you really must have them immediately, research your options.
-It may be better for you to take out an interest-free credit card or a personal loan.
+It might be better for you to take out an interest-free credit card or a personal loan.